IMPORTANT: For OSP Online Payment – Click HERE

 April 6

-The drive through the Italian countryside will be delightful.
-First stop is Assisi, a mountain top village where St. Francis was born.
-He is the patron saint of Italy.
+Enjoy a scenic drive through the Italian countryside.
+The first stop is Assisi, a hilltop village where St. Francis—the patron saint of Italy—was born.
 Assisi breathes serenity and beauty.
-A visit to this famous 13th century church will be a memorable experience.
-The frescoes and the life of St Francis will be brought to live during your tour of the Basilica.
-The day ends in nearby Perugia, capital of the state of Umbria and famous for its university.
-There are 20 regions in Italy.
-Perugia is known for its defensive walls around the historic centre.
-It is one of the country’s best preserved medieval cities.
+A visit to the 13th-century Basilica of St. Francis will be a memorable experience.
+The frescoes and the life of St. Francis will be brought to life during your tour.
+The day ends in nearby Perugia, capital of the region of Umbria, and famous for its university.
+Perugia is known for the defensive walls surrounding its historic center and is one of Italy’s best-preserved medieval cities.
 Dinner and overnight in Perugia.

 April 7

-Departure from Perugia with final destination: Florence.
-However before arriving there, you will stop in Siena, which is another magnificent medieval centre.
-Its Campo square, where annually the Palio horse races take place, is a site to be seen.
-Siena was and is an important banking center and is located in the state of Tuscany.
-A walking tour of Siena will be part of your visit.
-Continue your drive to Florence for dinner and overnight stay.
+Depart from Perugia with your final destination being Florence.
+Before arriving, you’ll stop in Siena—another magnificent medieval city.
+Its Campo Square, where the annual Palio horse races take place, is a must-see.
+Siena has long been an important banking center and is located in Tuscany.
+A walking tour of Siena is included.
+Continue on to Florence for dinner and overnight stay.

 April 8

-A morning visit to Florence includes a visit to 2 museums.
-Florence is a museum in its own right.
-Each building has its own architectural beauty and history.
-The city was the home of the ruling Medici family and where Michelangelo, Dante, Brunelleschi and so many other artists were born and worked.
-Rossini, although born in Pesaro a city on the east coast of Italy, is buried in the Santa Croce church.
-He rests close to Michelangelo Buonarotti.
-The afternoon has been kept free for you to explore at your own pace!
-Dinner and overnight in Florence
+A morning tour of Florence includes visits to two museums.
+Florence itself is like a living museum—each building steeped in architectural beauty and history.
+It was home to the ruling Medici family and many great artists such as Michelangelo, Dante, and Brunelleschi.
+Although composer Rossini was born in Pesaro, he is buried in Santa Croce Church, resting near Michelangelo.
+The afternoon is free for you to explore at your own pace.
+Dinner and overnight in Florence.

 April 9